giladbarnea/django_home_assignment/dev/merged-awesome-django.md

 ## Cms

+- [django-blog-it](https://github.com/micropyramid/django-blog-it) - complete customizable and ready to use blog with one click installer.
+- [django-blog-zinnia](https://github.com/fantomas42/django-blog-zinnia) - Simple yet powerful and really extendable application for managing a blog within your Django Web site.
 - [django-cms](https://github.com/divio/django-cms) - The easy-to-use and developer-friendly CMS.
 - [django-fiber](https://github.com/django-fiber/django-fiber) - Django Fiber, a simple, user-friendly CMS for all your Django projects.
 - [feincms](https://github.com/feincms/feincms) - A Django-based CMS with a focus on extensibility and concise code.